Book cover

 9.2.3 Move Method

 It is not uncommon to find a method implemented in the wrong class.
-That is, even though a method f is located in a class A, it might use more services from class B. For instance, it may have more dependencies on elements of B than on elements of its original class.
-In these cases, moving f to B should be considered.
+This occurs when a method f is located in a class A, but it uses more services from class B. For instance, it may have more dependencies on elements of B than on elements of its original class.
+In such cases, moving f to B should be considered.
 This refactoring can improve the cohesion of A, reduce the coupling between A and B, and ultimately make both classes easier to understand and modify.

-Due to its characteristics, Move Method is one of the refactorings with the highest potential to improve modularity.
-As its effects are not restricted to a single class, Move Method can have a positive impact on the system’s architecture, ensuring that methods are placed in the appropriate classes, both from a functional and architectural viewpoint.
+Due to these characteristics, Move Method is one of the refactorings with the highest potential to improve modularity.
+Since its effects extend beyond a single class, this refactoring can have a positive impact on the system’s architecture, ensuring that methods are placed in the appropriate classes, from both functional and architectural viewpoints.

-Example: Suppose the code of an IDE.
-In this code, we have a class called PlatformTestUtil, which is responsible for a given feature provided by the IDE.
-In fact, details about this feature are not important for our point here and thus we will omit them.
-For us, the key point is that this class has a method called averageAmongMedians (see below), which calculates the average of the medians stored in an array.
-However, this method has no relation with the other methods in PlatformTestUtil.
-For example, it does not call methods or use attributes of PlatformTestUtil.
-It is, in summary, independent of the rest of the class.
+Example: Consider the code of an IDE.
+In this code, we have a class called PlatformTestUtil, which is responsible for a specific feature provided by the IDE.
+The details of this feature are not important for our discussion here, so we will omit them.
+For our purposes, the key point is that this class has a method called averageAmongMedians (see below), which calculates the average of the medians stored in an array.
+However, this method has no relation to the other methods in PlatformTestUtil.
+For example, it neither calls methods nor uses attributes of PlatformTestUtil.
+In summary, it is independent of the rest of the class.

 class PlatformTestUtil {